-Figure 15 shows the contribution of gross carbon sequestration, air pollution removal and avoided runoff to the present values of the urban forests in Birmingham, Solihull, and Coventry.
+Figure 15 shows the contribution of gross carbon sequestration, air pollution removal and avoided runoff to the present values of the urban forests in Solihull.
 Of these three ecosystem services, carbon sequestration makes the greatest contribution.
-The overall present value for the urban forest in the combined study area is £2.0 billion.
+The overall present value for the urban forest in Solihull is £695 million.